 - checking blood glucose levels regularly

-The outlook for people with diabetic nephropathy will depend on the stage of their condition.
+The outlook for people with diabetic nephropathy will depend on how well they manage their blood sugar and blood pressure levels and the stage at which they receive a diagnosis.
 The earlier treatment starts, the better the outlook.

-Proper treatment can delay or prevent the development of diabetic nephropathy.
-People with diabetes should take early steps to prevent the condition, as it can take 20 years for diabetic nephropathy to reach its final stages.
+Treatment can delay or prevent the progress of diabetic nephropathy.
+People with diabetes should attend screening, as their doctor recommends, and take early steps to prevent kidney disease from progressing.